Affirmative Action

 The Affirmative Action Officer shall have access to all applications for the purpose of reviewing and certifying the process and the outcome and for the purpose of collecting data to conduct applicant flow studies, etc. Additionally, the Affirmative Action Officer may make recommendations for interviewing affirmative action candidates.

 The hiring process will generally include an interview with a search committee, which may include the position’s direct supervisor and/or other appropriate persons who have responsibility in the work area.
 The Affirmative Action Officer will review a committee’s recommendation for appointment and sign it to verify compliance with affirmative action procedures.
-If the Affirmative Action Officer finds that the recruitment and/or selection process does not satisfy affirmative action requirements, he/she should submit his/her reservations to the President.
+If the Affirmative Action Officer finds that the recruit¬ment and/or selection process does not satisfy affirmative action requirements, they should submit their reservations to the President.

 In regard to hiring/promotions, the College will comply with all applicable collective bargaining provisions when making such decisions.